netlify/labs/features/graph/documentation/api-explorer.md

 >**IMPORTANT NOTE**: If you are using Netlify Graph with a Next.js application, make sure to run the commands above inside the application folder instead of the repository root.

+To learn more about the `graph` CLI commands, refer to our [Netlify CLI documentation](https://cli.netlify.com/commands/graph/).

 ## Feedback

 If you have any feedback on the feature, make sure to [fill out our survey](https://ntl.fyi/apiauthsurvey).